What is a spectrogram?

 Illustration: Simone Noronha

-They may sound intimidating at first, but spectrograms are a fun and useful way to visualize sounds and understand just what they’re made of.
+They may look intimidating at first, but spectrograms are a fun and useful way to visualize sounds and understand just what they’re made of.

 These visual graphs break down an audio signal into all of its individual frequencies, from low, booming sub-bass to high-frequency chirps and clicks.
 Being able to “see” sound in this way makes the spectrogram an incredibly valuable tool for tasks like mixing, mastering, editing, and even touching up or repairing audio.